 What and Where Is Anvil Island?

 Anvil Island is the neglected little brother of Bowen and Gambier Islands.
-Unlike those other two big Howe Sound islands, it has no permanent residents and most Vancouver residents haven’t heard of it.
+Unlike those other two big Howe Sound islands, it has barely any permanent residents and most Vancouver residents haven't heard of it.

 But they've seen it.

 Anvil Island is less than two kilometers offshore from the famous Sea-to-Sky Highway between Vancouver and Whistler.
 Between Lions Bay and Porteau Cove, you can't help but see the cone-shaped island with Leading Peak at its apex, 765 meters (2,500 feet) above sea level.